zhangyongzlm/ExPecto_Usage/README.md

 ![](Pictures/variants_orig.png)

-We can use `filter_variants.py` to convert `variants_orig` into the file with standard format, meanwhile filtering variants based on `P-value`.
+We can use `filter_variants.py` to convert `variants_orig` into the file in standard format, meanwhile filtering variants based on `P-value`.

 ## 2. Computes predicted tissue-specific expression effects which takes predicted chromatin effects as input
 ```